osstech-jp/mailman/src/mailman/docs/architecture.rst

 each link in the chain first checks to see if its rule matches, and if so, it executes the linked action.
-This action is usually one of *accept*, *reject*, *discard*, and *hold*, but other actions are possible, such as executing a function or jumping to another chain.
+This action is usually one of *accept*, *reject*, *discard*, and *hold*, but other actions are possible, such as executing a function, deferring action, or jumping to another chain.

 As you might imagine, you can write new rules, compose them into new chains, and configure a mailing list to use your custom chain when processing the